 Applicants to a graduate program in political science should have previously completed a bachelor's degree with coursework in political science or a related field, such as the social sciences.
 Throughout a political science master's program, students study and research several aspects of the field, including areas of policy, management and law.
 Courses may address topics such as:

 - Constitutional law and public budgeting

 - Human rights

 - World politics and policy analysis

 Graduates who wish to enter into the workforce immediately after obtaining their master's degrees in political science may find careers in government or nonprofit organizations, research departments or educational facilities.
 Individuals may find positions as:

 - Foreign service officers

 After completing a master's degree program in political science, graduates have the groundwork to pursue a doctorate program.
-Ph.D. programs in political science are typically focused around methodologies and research and may lead to careers in higher education or research.
+Ph.D. programs in political science are typically focused around methodologies and independent research and may lead to careers in higher education or research.

 A master's degree in political science gives students the option of pursuing a career in many fields, including government and research, or continuing their education with a doctorate program.
 These master's degree programs educate students about practical applications of political science, such as policy-making and law.